WynterJones/WynterJones/README.md

 My name is Wynter Jones and I have almost 20 years experience building websites and digital products.

 - 🔭 I’m currently working on ...
 ClickFunnels 2.0 Stuff!
 Woohoo!!
 - 🌱 I’m currently learning ...
-SupaBase, React, NextJS
+AI Music (yuhuh!)
 - 🤔 I’m looking for help with ...
 Getting more sales! $$$
 - 📫 How to reach me: wynter@monetizedesign.com